logtail/logback-logtail/README.md

 ```

 * Set up comma-separated MDC keys to index (from the MDC thread local binding).
 * Set up one type for each MDC key.
 Possible types are string, boolean, int and long.
-The last two result in an indexed number in your LogDNA console, which is rather interesting, as it will allow you some functions inside your graphs (sum, average, etc...).
+The last two result in an indexed number in your Logtail console.
+You can then use these values as metrics and create Grafana dashboards around those.
 * You can try to set up a specific `connectTimeout` and `readTimeout` for the underlying JAX-RS client.

 ### JSON parameters parsing